jeaye/q3/README.md

 ### What's the current state of Q^3?
 Q^3 is not a game yet!
 It's still a hackjob affair that I fondle every day.
-As of writing, it's merely a half-baked BSP renderer and half of a half-baked TTF renderer.
+As of writing, it's merely a half-baked BSP renderer and a TTF renderer.

 ### How do I get Q^3 running on my system?
 Garwsh, I don't know!
 I run on the (nearly) latest Rust incoming; I generally pull every few days.
 Q^3 currently has glfw3, rust-opengles, and glfw-rs as submodules.
 To configure, simply run: